DeGirum/docker-degirum/aiserverax/README.md

 Here `/my/model/zoo/dir` is the local path on the Docker host computer to the model zoo directory you want to embed into the Docker image.

-Then build the Docker image the by executing the following command having that directory which contains the `Dockerfile` as the current working directory:
+Then build the Docker image by executing the following command having that directory which contains the `Dockerfile` as the current working directory:

     docker build . -t your-custom-tag